-Paper 1: Written exam 1 hour 30 minutes (35%)

-Section A focuses on Media Language and Media Representations and will test any two of: magazines, advertising and marketing, Newspapers, online, social and participatory media and video games.
+Paper I: Written exam I hour 30 minutes (35%) Section A focuses on Media Language and Media Representations and will test any two of: magazines, advertising and marketing, newspapers, online, social and participatory media and video games.
 Section B will focus on Media Industries and Media Audiences and test any two of the following forms: radio, music video, newspapers, online, social and participatory media and video games, film (industries only).

-Paper 2: Written exam I hour 30 minutes (35%)

-Section A will be based on a screening from an extract of one of the television close study products and can test any area of the theoretical framework.
+Paper 2: Written exam 1 hour 30 minutes (35%) Section A will be based on a screening from an extract of one of the television close study products and can test any area of the theoretical framework.
 Section B will be based on either newspapers or online, social and participatory media and video games and can test any area of the framework

-Non examined Assessment (30%)
+Non-Examined Assessment (30%)

-Students must independently create a media product in response to a brief set by AQA.
-These briefs will change annually but previous briefs include a deodorant commercial for TV, a musician's website with teaser for a new single and a series of film posters marketing a social realism film
+Pupils must independently create a media product in response to a brief set by AQA.
+These briefs will change annually but previous briefs include a front cover and feature article for a gossip magazine, a working homepage and linked page for a community radio station website and a two-minute sequence for an episode of a new sci-fiTV series.

 Pupils are expected to complete written assignments according to set deadlines, which will require working independently in school and at home.
-It is also vital that students explore a range of media and read frequently in English as part of their commitment to the subject.
+It is also vital that pupils explore a range of media and read frequently in English as part of their commitment to the subject.